-PLEASURE DRIVING PONY or HORSE
+PLEASURE DRIVING

-Horse or Pony.
 Single (age 13 and under must have an adult on the cart).
 Entries to be shown to a suitable two or four wheeled vehicle with an appropriate harness.
 Required gaits will be the walk, trot and road gait (extended trot).
 May be split.